Serving Chicagoland and Northwest Indiana

 Testing the sprinkler system alarm is a multi-step procedure.
 We first reach out to the building occupants to make them aware of the sprinkler system test.

 Once we’ve done that, we will test the sprinkler system alarms to ensure they are working properly.
-Also known as an inspector’s test, here we identify whether or not the sprinkler system’s alarm and water flow alarm is operational.
+Also known as an inspector’s test, here we identify whether or not the sprinkler system’s alarm and water flow alarm are operational.

-The inspector’s test is a simulation so no sprinklers are activated during the examination.
+The inspector’s test is a simulation, so no sprinklers are activated during the examination.

 Perform the main drain test